-Full members have a chance to play a big role in ACES, and to develop professionally and personally themselves, by joining the Executive Committee.
+Full members have a chance to play a big role in ACES, and to develop professionally and personally themselves, by joining the Board of Directors.

 Nominations are now being accepted for ACES’ 2018 election.

-Six positions on the Executive Committee of ACES: The Society For Editing, including those of president and vice president, will be up for election.
+Six positions on the Board of Directors of ACES: The Society For Editing, including those of president and vice president, will be up for election.
 All the terms are two years long.

 Nominations will be accepted via an online form through Jan.
-15. Only full members in good standing are eligible for nomination to Executive Committee seats, and only members in good standing can nominate candidates.
+15. Only full members in good standing are eligible for nomination to Board of Directors seats, and only members in good standing can nominate candidates.